 - Add sesame oil and chicken tenderloin strips.
 Continue cooking until the chicken is lightly golden, the vegetables softened, and the bacon is cooked through.
 If you prefer your chicken bite-sized, then pull it from the griddle and chop it before returning it to the fried rice.

-- Stir rice and vegetables together and coconut aminos or soy sauce until it is lightly colored or to your taste.
+- Stir rice and vegetables together and add soy sauce until the rice is lightly colored or to your taste.

 - Break eggs onto an open area of the Blackstone griddle and stir to scramble.
-Use a flat spatula to cut the eggs into bite-sized pieces and stir them in.
+Use a flat spatula to cut the eggs into bite-sized pieces and stir them in with the fried rice.

-- Salt and pepper to taste and you are ready to serve your chicken fried rice on Blackstone.
+- Salt and pepper to taste and you are ready to serve..

 Serving Suggestions

-Serve your Blackstone chicken fried rice hot off the griddle with a sprinkle of green onions and a drizzle of soy sauce or sriracha.
+Serve your blackstone fried rice hot off the griddle with a sprinkle of green onions and a drizzle of soy sauce or sriracha.
 It’s a fantastic all-in-one meal, but you can also pair it with egg rolls, dumplings, or a fresh cucumber salad.
-Leftovers reheat beautifully and are even better the next day—great for lunch!
+Leftovers reheat well and are even better the next day—great for lunch!
 Want to make it part of a bigger feast?
 Add some stir-fried shrimp or teriyaki-glazed beef on the side.

 Try our Blackstone griddle steak and Blackstone crunchwrap if you want to have a delicious meal.
 Our steak is juicy and tender, while our crunchwrap is crispy and crunchy.
 You will surely enjoy every bite!